sorei9240/auth-service/README.md

 1. Clone the repository
 2. Create a .env file with these variables:
    ```
-   PORT=5000
+   PORT=5000 # or another if this one is in use
    MONGO_URI=mongodb://mongo:27017/auth-service
    JWT_SECRET=your_jwt_secret_here  # replace with your own secret key
    JWT_EXPIRE=30d
    ```
-3. Run `docker compose up` to start the application
+3. Run `docker compose up` to start the app

 ## Communication Contract